leighfletcher/SaturnPoles/README.md

 Each file is a seperate spectrum, with the format YYMM_lat_???.spx, where YYMM provides the year and month for the particular average.

 # Reconstructed Temperatures
 As described by Fletcher et al., 2018, the individual retrievals were used to generate a "reconstructed" temperature field, using tensioned splines to interpolate the temperatures with time.
+These outputs are stored as two IDL 'save' files, one for the North Pole and one for the South Pole.
+These contain the interpolated temperatures (FINALTEMP) as an NPROxNLATxNDAYS array, where NPRO=120 is the number of pressure levels (in atm) in the PRESS array; NLAT=31 is the number of latitudes in the NEWLAT array (planetographic); NDAYS=493 is the number of days (Julian date) in the NEWDAYS array.
+Note that these are only provides for 0.08 mbar to 1.2 bar, and dates before and after the Cassini/CIRS time series have been set to zero to avoid the temptation to extrapolate to other dates.

+# Reconstructed Ethane and Acetylene
+Finally, vertical distributions of ethane and acetylene were scaled during the retrievals of temperature, and can be used to estimate the latitudinal and temporal changes in these hydrocarbons at a single pressure level.
+In the "polarcomp.sav" file, we provide estimates of the 1-mbar abundance of each species in ppmv as a function of latitude and time:
+C2H2_NORTH      FLOAT     = Array[493, 31]
+C2H2_SOUTH      FLOAT     = Array[493, 31]
+C2H6_NORTH      FLOAT     = Array[493, 31]
+C2H6_SOUTH      FLOAT     = Array[493, 31]
+NEWDAYS         FLOAT     = Array[493]
+NEWLAT          FLOAT     = Array[31]